 Before you start any road trip in Australia, you need to ensure you have everything in place.
 The first thing you need to get is a vehicle.
 You won’t get very far otherwise!
 Depending on your numbers and where you plan on sleeping, you have two options.

-Depending on how many of you there is, you can either rent a car or a campervan.
+Depending on how many of you there are, you can either rent a car or a campervan.
 If you’re planning on staying in hostels, I would go in a car.
 Otherwise, a campervan would be a good idea, particularly if there are 4 to 6 of you.

 Driving around Australia is not for the faint-hearted because of the distances involved.
 With journeys that can involve large distances, you are at a real risk of encountering trouble.
 One of the easiest ways to get into trouble is to run out of fuel in the middle of nowhere.